 If you have any doubts about whether or not something you’ve written requires a citation, it’s always better to cite the source.
 While it may be a tedious process without an MLA citation machine, attributing your research is essential in validating the statements and conclusions you make in your work.
 What’s more, drawing on numerous sources elevates your understanding of the topic, and accurately citing these sources reflects the impressive research journey that you have embarked on.

-The format was developed by the Modern Language Association as a consistent way of documenting sources used in academic writing.
+The MLA format was developed by the Modern Language Association as a consistent way of documenting sources used in academic writing.
 It is a concise style predominantly used in the liberal arts and humanities; first and foremost in research focused on languages, literature, and culture.
+The 8th edition of the MLA Handbook has the most current format guidelines.
+It was updated to reflect the expanding digital world and how researchers and writers cite more online sources.
 You can find out more here.

 It is important to present your work consistently, regardless of the style you are using.
 Accurately and coherently crediting your source material both demonstrates your attention to detail and enhances the credibility of your written work.
 The MLA format provides a uniform framework for consistency across a scholarly document, and caters to a large variety of sources.
 So, whether you are citing a website, an article, or even a podcast, the style guide outlines everything you need to know to correctly format all of your MLA citations.* The style also provides specific guidelines for formatting your research paper, and useful tips on the use of the English language in your writing.

 Cite This For Me’s style guide is based on (but not associated with) the 8th edition of the Modern Language Association Handbook for Writers of Research Papers.
 Our MLA generator also uses the 8th edition - allowing you to shift focus from the formatting of your citations to what’s important - how each source contributes to your work.